apache/tvm/docs/dev/relay_bring_your_own_codegen.rst

 **4. Update output buffer**

-To let the next node, which accepts the output of current call node as its input, know which buffer should it take, we need to update the class variable ``out_`` before leaving this visit function:
+To let the next node, which accepts the output of the current call node as its input, know which buffer should it take, we need to update the class variable ``out_`` before leaving this visit function:

 .. code-block:: c++

     out_.clear();
     out_.push_back({out, out_size});

 Congratulations! we have finished the most difficult function in this class.
-In the next two sections, we just need to make up some miner missing parts in this function.
+In the next two sections, we just need to make up some minor missing parts in this function.

 Code Generation for Input Variables
 -----------------------------------